Text-to-Text Pre-Training for Data-to-Text Tasks: Pre-training

 \section{Pre-training}

 We rely on the T5 pre-trained models released by \citet{raffel2019exploring}.
 They consist of a transformer based encoder-decoder architecture.
-These models were pre-trained in a multitask fashion with an unsupervised “span masking” objective on the C4 dataset as well as supervised translation, summarization, classification, and question answering tasks.
-Note that none of the supervised tasks include language generation from structured data.
-Disentangling the effects of unsupervised and supervised objectives is in interesting area for future work.
-To study the impact of model capacity, we experiment with different T5 variants - Small (60 million parameters), Base (220 million), Large (770 million) and 3B (3 billion).
+These models were pre-trained in a multitask fashion with an unsupervised “span masking” objective on Common Crawl data as well as supervised translation, summarization, classification, and question answering tasks.
+Note that none of the supervised tasks include language generation from structured data. \footnote{Initial experiments with T5 variants trained on a purely unsupervised objective did not show any difference in performance.} To study the impact of model capacity, we experiment with different T5 variants - Small (60 million parameters), Base (220 million), Large (770 million) and 3B (3 billion).